google/orbit/DEVELOPMENT.md

 [this blog post](https://blog.jetbrains.com/clion/2019/05/getting-started-with-the-conan-clion-plugin)
 on how to do it.

+Add ```-DCMAKE_CXX_FLAGS=-fsized-deallocation``` to Settings -> Build, Execution, Deployment -> CMake -> CMake options.
+This flag is needed because Orbit's codebase makes use of C++14's [sized-deallocation feature](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2013/n3536.html) which is not enabled by default on the clang compiler.

 ### How do I integrate conan with Visual Studio?

 Visual Studio has this concept of having multiple build configurations in the same build directory.